stannardtyler/ixd_2025/journal/chp1.md

 # Chp 1 - Psyhopathology of Everyday Things

-Welcome to the discussion - before opening the floor, I’d like to ask you all some questions related to the text Doors
+Welcome to the discussion - before opening the floor, I’d like to ask you all some questions related to the text

+## Doors

-Open the floor about the doors?
+> Open the floor about the doors?
 Think about how doors look, through a historic lens and modern lens.
 Google or draw some doors for reference.
 Let’s design a door together.
 How would it look?
 How would it operate?
 Are there new ideas we can add or remove?
 Which choices improve or perhaps hinder the user experience.

+How could we improve a door?
+Door of the future and present.
+[Door Examples](#door)

 ## Discovery and Understanding : User vs Designer
 The major talking points about the reading was about **discovery and understanding**.
 This can create a large divide, or a gulf we could call it, between the perspective and mentality of users/consumers and designers.